popcorn-time-ru/popcorn-ru/Documentation/Debian-10-11.md

 }
 ```

-#### Install The Popcorn Time Ru API
+#### Install The Popcorn Time API
-Finally, we are going to configure & install the Popcorn Time Ru API.<br>
+Finally, we are going to configure & install the Popcorn Time API.<br>
 We are going to download all the files first.<br>
 ```sh
 cd /var/www/